JakeSichley/Discord-Bot/README.md

 #### Deprecated: Twitch will require a rewrite utilizing TwitchIO >= 2.0.
 The `Twitch` cog builds a Twitch chatbot into the main Discord bot and allows for executing Twitch commands from Discord.

+## Audit
+#### Deprecated: Audits needs a total overhaul and should be rewritten with the use Discord Components in mind.
+The `Audit` cog contains methods for logging specified server events.

 # Note
 The addition of [mypy](http://mypy-lang.org/) for static type checking has introduced numerous `assert` statements into